danielpmadden/ai-osi-stack/versions/historical/update-plan-5.md

 2 · Legal Anchors
 2.1 License Reaffirmation

-Maintain CC BY-NC-ND 4.0 — no commercial use, no derivatives.
+Maintain CC BY-SA 4.0 — no commercial use, no derivatives.
 Add /NOTICE file:

 “Only signed releases from the canonical repository are normative.